hiimsergey/oorl/README.md

 # oorl
 A tool for opening URLs from text files.
+A small "script" I made for myself because I need this very often.

 ## Usage
 ```